-List the people involved or impacted: List any witnesses or individuals who may have knowledge of the alleged acts: Provide and/or describe the specific location(s) where the incident(s) occurred: List all the date(s) and time(s) when the incident(s) occurred or when the alleged acts first came to attention: your Describe any steps you have taken to resolve this issue before filing the complaint.
-If applicable, list and titles of school and/or district staff you have contacted: t names Do you have any written documents/evidence that you can provide that may be relevant/supportive complaint? e of your version1
+Please answer the following questions to the best of your ability.
+If you mention names, please also identify who they are (i.e. student, staff, parent, etc.).
+Attach additional pages, if necessary.
+Provide the facts about your complaint: List the people involved or impacted: List any witnesses or individuals who may have knowledge of the alleged acts: Provide and/or describe the specific location(s) where the incident(s) occurred: List all the date(s) and time(s) when the incident(s) occurred or when the alleged acts first came to your attention: Describe any steps you have taken to resolve this issue before filing the complaint.
+If applicable, list names and titles of school and/or district staff you have contacted: Do you have any written documents/evidence that you can provide that may be relevant/supportive of your complaint? $\square$ No $^{\bigcirc}$ Yes, copies of the documents/evidence are attached to this complaint